UNC Institute for the Environment

 The UNC Institute for the Environment is leading UNC’s world-renowned environmental community in developing solutions to critical environmental challenges.
 In doing so, it educates future environmental leaders and engages with the people of North Carolina and the nation to address and solve environmental challenges.
-Today, there are programs throughout the campus, covering literally every aspect of environmental study.
-The UNC Institute for the Environment helps these individual departments and centers join together in interdisciplinary research, education and engagement, and creates new areas of study in response to some of our most pressing environmental challenges.
+Today, there are programs throughout the campus, covering literally every aspect of environmental study, through the Center for Sustainable Community Design, the Center for Watershed Science and Management, the Center for Environmental Modeling for Policy Development – and field studies.
+The UNC Institute for the Environment helps these individual departments and centers join together in interdisciplinary research, education and engagement, and creates new areas of study in response to some of our most pressing environmental challenges, including:

 Louis Bacon and The Orton Foundation support the UNC Institute for the Environment.
 Learn more here.